 Pension Plan Assets Target

-Equity 30.0 %
+Equity 25%

-Fixed Income 55.0 %
+Fixed Income 59%

-Other Investments 15.0 %
+Other Investments 15%

+Cash and Cash Equivalents 1%

 OPEB Plans Assets Target

-Equity 65.0 %
+Equity 65%

-Fixed Income 33.0 %
+Fixed Income 33%

-Cash 2.0 %
+Cash and Cash Equivalents 2%

 The investment policy for each benefit plan contains various investment limitations.
 The investment policies establish concentration limits for securities and prohibit the purchase of securities issued by AEP (with the exception of proportionate and immaterial holdings of AEP securities in passive index strategies).
 However, the investment policies do not preclude the benefit trust funds from receiving contributions in the form of AEP securities, provided that the AEP securities acquired by each plan may not exceed the limitations imposed by law.
-Each investment manager's portfolio is compared to a diversified benchmark index.

-For equity investments, the limits are as follows:
+For equity investments, the concentration limits are as follows: